-If a student, employer or member of the local community has a grievance or complaint they should, in the first instance and, wherever possible, discuss it with a manager at Intuitions.
-They may be able to agree a solution informally.
+If a student, employer or member of the local community has a grievance or complaint they should, in the first instance and, wherever possible, discuss it with a manager at Intuitions or by email to firstname.lastname@example.org, a solution may be able to be agreed informally.

-If it is not possible to resolve a grievance informally, or the student, employer or member of the community does not feel it is appropriate to do so, they should raise the matter formally in writing to Michelle Oliver, Director of Intuitions Ltd. The written grievance should contain details of the nature of the grievance and how they feel it might be resolved.
+If it is not possible to resolve a grievance informally, or the student, employer or member of the community does not feel it is appropriate to do so, they should raise the matter formally in writing to Michelle Oliver, Director, 43 Tower Street, Harrogate, HG1 1HS or email@example.com.
+The written grievance should contain details of the nature of the grievance and how they feel it might be resolved.

 The Director will call the student, employer or member of the community to a meeting to discuss their grievance.
 This will normally be held within 5 working days from receipt of the complaint in writing.
 Students, employers or members of the community should be allowed to explain their grievance and how they think it might be resolved.
 The student, employer or member of the community will be entitled to be accompanied at this meeting.

 Within 5 working days following the meeting the Intuitions Ltd. Director will advise the student, employer or member of the community in writing what, if any action they have decided to take along with a full explanation of how the decision was reached.
 The student, employer or member of the community should be informed that they can appeal (and to whom the appeal should be made) if they feel that the grievance has not been satisfactorily resolved.